Matthew Saunders: Playing career

 Towards the end of the season, Saunders was used less after suffering an ankle injury and made only five appearances.
 The next season for Saunders role in midfield increased.
 On 6 November 2011, Saunders provided a double assist for Sam Williams and Luke Wilkinson, who scored a winner, in a 3–2 win over Oxford United and on 1 December, he scored his first of the season in a 2–1 loss against Torquay United.
 After the game, Saunders said he expected to score and said: "I feel in previous games I've come close to scoring with a few strikes and it was a relief to be honest to get on the scoresheet, Hopefully now I've got one I'll start to get a few more.
 When you score and don't get anything out of the game it kind of gets forgotten but if it's a goal that gets you a point or a goal which wins a game or helps win a game, you get more recognition for it."
 That did happen when followed up by his second on 5 January 2013, in a match against Accrington Stanley and set up a goal for Luke Howell in a 2–0 win.
 Three days after scoring his second, Saunders, along with Elito, signed a new contract, keeping both Saunders and Elito until 2016.

 In May 2014, Saunders departed Dagenham & Redbridge by mutual consent, a year before his original contract expiry date.
 He then moved to Whitehawk, making two appearances before cancelling his contract to sign for Conference side Dover Athletic in September 2014.

 On 1 October 2014, Dover announced Saunders had been released by mutual consent to travel to India to play football.
 In November 2014, he signed for Hemel Hempstead Town, making his debut on 22 November against Basingstoke Town.
 Saunders went on to make five appearances before agreeing a deal until the end of the season with Conference Premier club Aldershot Town.

 In July 2019, Saunders signed for Wealdstone in the National League South.

 Coaching career

 Saunders didn't make a single league appearance at Wealdstone, instead taking up a role on the coaching staff and with the Wealdstone academy.
-In October 2020 it was announced the he had been cut from the Wealdstone coaching in order to add to the playing budget.
+In October 2020 it was announced that he had been cut from the Wealdstone coaching in order to add to the playing budget.
 Following the departure of manager Dean Brennan, Saunders was temporarily reappointed to the coaching staff, before being permanently appointed as Stuart Maynard's assistant manager on 11 March 2021.

+On 18 January 2024, Saunders left Wealdstone alongside Maynard as the duo were appointed by League Two club Notts County, Saunders taking the role of assistant head coach.
+On 24 January 2025, he departed the club by mutual agreement.

+On 12 September 2025, Saunders was appointed manager of Bracknell Town.
+The following month he resigned after only one point from six league games.